logic-found/Microservice-Architecture-on-Azure-with-ELK-logging/README.md

-This branch consist of Backend Microservices:
+This branch consists of Backend Microservices and its ci/cd pipelines.
 - User Service
 - Notes Service